abport/UTM2LatLng/README.md

 **Conclusion**

-In this blog post, we saw how to convert UTM coordinates to latitude and longitude using the pyproj library in Python.
+In this tutorial, we saw how to convert UTM coordinates to latitude and longitude using the pyproj library in Python.
 We also looked at how to batch convert a large number of coordinates from a CSV file, and write the resulting coordinates to a new CSV file.
 This technique can be useful in a variety of GIS and mapping applications.